 A Split Island Booth is a Peninsula Booth which shares a common back wall with another Peninsula Booth.
-The entire cubic content of this booth may be used, up to the maximum allo wable height, without any back wall Line-of-Sight restrictions.
-Maximum height range allowance is 18t, including signage.
+The entire cubic content of this booth may be used, up to the maximum allowable height, without any back wall Line-of-Sight restrictions.
+The maximum height allowance is 20ft (6.10m), including signage.
 The entire cubic content of the space may be used up to the maximum allowable height.

 Double-sided signs, logos and graphics shall be set back ten feet (10') (3.05m) from adjacent booths.